jamct/DoorsignEPD/README.md

 # Currently under development
-This project is currently broken due to changes in some dependencies!
 We are working on a new version on a modern base.
 There will be a modern web server (served as a docker image too) and optimized code for Platform.io (which has a better dependency manager).
 Stay tuned!

+# Dependencies

+This project depends on the Arduino library `ArduinoJson` which currently breaks the build if you use the latest version 6 (cf. [arduinojson.org/v5/doc/](https://arduinojson.org/v5/doc/)).
+To overcome this issue, downgrade (for example using the Arduino library manager) to the most recent version 5 (currently 5.13.4).
+Ensure that you do not upgrade to version 6 accidentally via the automatic update function.

 # DoorsignEPD